Gene Markey: Later life

 Markey was very fond of the time he spent in Kentucky, quickly becoming a fixture on its social scene.
 He became good friends with many members of the thoroughbred racing community.
 He once told a reporter, "I cannot restrain my ardor for the place and its people...No duck ever took to water as I have taken to Kentucky."

 Markey was a noted party giver.
 One of his specialties was a tropical punch made with an unknown number of rums.
-At his parties, his old friends from Hollywood often mixed with his new friends from Kentucky and mixed very well.
+At his parties, his old friends from Hollywood often mixed with his new friends from Kentucky.

 While he lived in Kentucky, he purchased an old 18th-century log cabin and had it moved to the Calumet Farm property, where he would use it as his writing room.
 He had two brands of private reserve bourbon distilled that he named "Old Commodore" (as a tribute to his service in the U.S. Navy) and "Old Calumet Cabin" (after his writing room).

 On July 31, 1958, Admiral Markey was commissioned as a Kentucky Colonel (a ceremonial rank) by Governor Albert Benjamin "Happy" Chandler Sr. Markey served as the model for the character played by Burgess Meredith in the 1965 film In Harm's Way, starring his good friend John Wayne.

 Admiral and Mrs. Markey remained married until his death in 1980.
 He was buried in the Lexington Cemetery in Lexington, Kentucky.
 His widow Lucille was buried next to him upon her death in 1982.